CaliStyle/trailpack-proxy-generics/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

-## Generic features that require adapters built with love from [Cali-Style](https://cali-style.com)
+## An adapter protocol for common functions, built with love from [Cali-Style](https://cali-style.com)

 Looking for [Proxy Engine?](https://github.com/calistyle/trailpack-proxy-engine)

-Generics are common features that every web application needs but implements differently.
+Generics are common features that web applications need but implement differently.
 The result of a Generic is a normalized way of handling these different services.

+A generic is a great way to implement 3rd parties.
+You can write your application to implement a single service but easily swap out the the 3rd party.

-For example: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, Geolocation, Image Manipulation, whatever you need!
+Current Generics: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, Geolocation, Image Manipulation, whatever you need!

-Can you think of a generic we missed?
+Can you think of a generic or method we missed?
 Create a PR!

 ## Install